 Popcorn is a box that mimics a real world scenario.
 Attackers will establish the initial foothold by exploiting a vulnerability in a web app.

-nmap scan shows ports 80 and 22 open
+nmap scan shows ports 80 and 22 are open

 October is a slightly difficult box.
 An attacker needs to apply some advanced techniques to gain root access.
 The complexity sits in identifying a buffer overflow and exploiting it with the tools available on a Linux system.